infor-design/enterprise/components/area/area.md

 ## Code Example

-This example shows how to invoke the area chart option in the charts component.
-In this example we pass a dataset with x and y axis values for three lines.
+This example shows how to invoke the area chart option using the charts component.
+In this example we pass a dataset with x and y axis values to make three lines.

 ```javascript